-Here is one simple definition of what Cybersecurity Management is.
-An area of information technology that organizations and businesses work to protect and secure sensitive information from cyber criminals or any unwanted guests.
-This may include protecting the company’s information systems and computer networks from cyber attacks, cyber threats, intrusions, malware and other types of data breaches.
+Cybersecurity management is an area of information technology that organizations and businesses use to protect and secure sensitive information from cybercriminals or any unwanted guests.
+Here is one simple definition of Cybersecurity Management.
+This may include protecting the company’s information systems and computer networks from cyber attacks, cyber threats, intrusions, malware, and other types of data breaches.

-There are quite a few responsibilities for which a cyber security manager is to handle while on the job.
+There are quite a few responsibilities that a cyber security manager handles while on the job.
 Below is a list of the most common tasks and also duties of cyber security managers:

 - Responsible for safeguarding digital or physical information and intellectual property